EliWoodard/DiffCheck/README.md

 4. View the results in emails-not-added.txt.

 Note: The program removes any white space and converts all emails to lowercase before comparing.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgments

-This program was created by Eli Woodard.